groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/nodejs-java/png.en.md

     enable: true
     title: "Match images in popular formats like PNG using JavaScript"
     exclude: "PNG"
-    description: "Use GroupDocs.Comparison for Node.js via Java API in order to get information about PNG pictures differences.
+    description: "Use GroupDocs.Comparison for Node.js via Java in order to get information about PNG pictures differences.
 Detailed reports helps you to be informed about any changes at important data."
     items:
         # format loop 1
         - name: "Compare PDF Files"